pdb2gmx does not generate cmap entries for alanine dipeptide

 Fix CMAP to work for residues not detected as proteins, and

 make sure we correctly process single-residue entries that

 is important for the default alanine dipeptide special

 residues (ALAD) in Charmm27.

-#2 Updated by Justin Lemkul almost 6 years ago
+#2 Updated by Justin Lemkul about 6 years ago

 Roland Schulz wrote:

 As you wrote on the mailing-list, all CMAP entries refer to the previous and the next residue.
 Thus no matching entry exists for a di-peptide.
 Should a di-peptide have a CMAP entry?

 In aminoacids.rtp of the latest charmm27.ff (in release-4-6), there is an alanine dipeptide (ALAD) entry, which has a [cmap] directive.
 Is the directive somehow not working, or is your input specifying something else?